 You will be presented with the window entitled 'PivotTable and PivotChart Wizard - Step 1 of 3' (shown on the rightabove).

 Make sure the options

-You will now be presented with the window entitled 'PivotTable and PivotChart Wizard - Step 2 of 3' (see rightabove).
+You will now be presented with the dialog box entitled 'PivotTable and PivotChart Wizard - Step 2 of 3' (see rightabove).

-The final window is entitled 'PivotTable and PivotChart Wizard - Step 3 of 3' (see rightabove).
+The final dialog box is entitled 'PivotTable and PivotChart Wizard - Step 3 of 3' (see rightabove).

-Excel will now present you with an empty Pivot Table, and a 'Pivot Table Field List', which contains the data fields (note that these are the headers from your initial data spreadsheet).
+Excel will now present you with an empty Pivot Table, and a 'Pivot Table Field List', which contains the data fields (note that these are the column headers from your data spreadsheet).